Ethiopian swallow

 The Ethiopian swallow (Hirundo aethiopica) is a species of bird in the family Hirundinidae.
 Although it is non-migratory, its range is wide, extending from Benin to Burkina Faso, Cameroon, Central African Republic, Chad, Democratic Republic of the Congo, Ivory Coast, Eritrea, Ethiopia, Ghana, Guinea, Israel, Kenya, Mali, Niger, Nigeria, Senegal, Somalia, Sudan, Tanzania, Togo, Uganda.

+It is often confused with the wire-tailed swallow.

+Social Behavior

+It breeds and nests on cliffs and in buildings.